Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS: Signal selection and detector corrections

 The total electron efficiency is the product of the electron reconstruction efficiency and the `loose' electron identification efficiency~\cite{ATLAS:2019qmc}.
 This is determined in data using a sample of events triggered by the presence of EM clusters, limited total $E_{\mathrm{T}}$, and a maximal number of Pixel hits, on which a tag-and-probe procedure is performed.
 The tag is a well-reconstructed, high-purity electron candidate with $\ET>2.5$\,\GeV, and the probe is an opposite-charge track built from at least three hits in the Pixel detector (referred to as a `Pixel-track').
-The invariant mass of the tag-and-probe system must exceed 5\,\GeV\ and the acoplanarity ($\alpha=1-|\Delta\phi|/\pi$, where $\Delta \phi$ is the azimuthal angle between the two electrons) has to be less than 0.1.
+Pixel tracks are required to have $\pt > 50$\,MeV.
+The invariant mass of the tag-and-probe system must exceed 5\,\GeV\ and the acoplanarity has to be less than 0.1.
 The extracted mass distribution is found to agree well with a reconstructed sample of \starlight\ events.
 The reconstruction efficiency is defined as the fraction of probes which are reconstructed electrons, while the identification efficiency is the fraction of reconstructed electrons which are identified as `loose' electrons.
 The reconstruction efficiency has large variations with both $\pT$ and Pixel-track $\eta$, and ranges from about 30\% at $\pT=2.5$\,\GeV\ to 95\% above 15\,\GeV.
 The identification efficiency is found to vary more weakly with Pixel-track $\eta$, ranging between 80\% and 90\%.
 Then, the overall reconstruction scale factors are extracted as the ratio of efficiencies measured in data and MC simulation.
 They vary between 0.9 and 1.2, with the largest deviations from unity being in the forward direction for Pixel-track $|\eta| > 1.1$.
 Systematic uncertainties in the scale factors are evaluated using tighter selection criteria for the tag and probe candidates, as well as reducing a potential contribution from background processes by limiting the measurement to the 0n0n category or to a narrow acoplanarity region, $\alpha<0.01$.
+In particular the requirement on maximum $\alpha$ reduces the contribution from the exclusive $\tau^{+}\tau^{-}$ production to 0.25\% level.
 The total systematic uncertainty is at the level of 5\% for central Pixel-tracks with $|\eta|<1$, and grows to 10\% in the forward direction.
 In the forward region, the statistical and systematic uncertainties are of similar size.